FutureShockco/meeray/docs/launchpad-spec.md

 This document fully specifies the Launchpad domain for building a complete Launchpad app on Echelon.
 It is self-contained; you do not need access to the codebase.

+**Updated:** September 2025 - Includes all current transaction types (29-47), complete HTTP API endpoints, vesting support, whitelist management, airdrop functionality, and settlement preview capabilities.

+Conventions
+- All on-chain amounts are provided/accepted in smallest units unless stated otherwise.
+- API responses include both human-readable and raw smallest-unit amounts where relevant.elon Launchpad: Complete Spec (Transactions + HTTP API)

+This document fully specifies the Launchpad domain for building a complete Launchpad app on Meeray.
+It is self-contained; you do not need access to the codebase.

 Conventions
 - All on-chain amounts are provided/accepted in smallest units unless stated otherwise.
 - API responses include both human-readable and raw smallest-unit amounts where relevant.